pub struct NsTable {

 §Namespace ID

-bytes of each table entry indicate the
+The first NS_ID_BYTE_LEN bytes of each table entry indicate the

 a duplicate of a previous entry is ignored.
 A correct count of the number of

-unique (non-ignored) entries is given by NsTable::iter().count()
+unique (non-ignored) entries is given by NsTable::iter().count().

 §Namespace offset

-bytes of each table entry indicate the
+The next NS_OFFSET_BYTE_LEN bytes of each table entry indicate the

 end-index of a namespace in the block payload bytes

-.
+Payload.
 This end-index is a little-endian

 unsigned integer.